NicoleHall/nicolehall.github.io/_posts/2024-09-18-Finding-Prime-Numbers-With-Python.md

 ---
 layout: post
 title: Finding Prime Numbers with Python
-image: "/posts/primes_image.jpeg"
+image: "/posts/primes_image.png"
 tags: [Python, Primes]
 ---

 In this post I'm going to run through a function in Python that can quickly find all the Prime numbers below a given value.
-For example, if I passed the function a value of 100, it would find all the prime numbers below 100!
+For example, if I passed the function a value of 100, it would find all the prime numbers below 100.

-If you're not sure what a Prime number is, it is a number that can only be divided wholly by itself and one so 7 is a prime number as no other numbers apart from 7 or 1 divide cleanly into it 8 is not a prime number as while eight and one divide into it, so do 2 and 4
+A Prime Number is a number that can only be divided wholly by itself and one.
+7 is a prime number because no other numbers apart from 7 or 1 divide cleanly into it.
+A prime number has exactly two divisors; 1 and itself.

-Let's get into it!

 ---

-First let's start by setting up a variable that will act as the upper limit of numbers we want to search through.
-We'll start with 20, so we're essentially wanting to find all prime numbers that exist that are equal to or smaller than 20
+I start by setting up a variable that will act as the upper limit of the range of numbers.
+If n is set to 20, the program will find all prime numbers that are equal to or smaller than 20

 ```ruby
 n = 20
 ```

-The smallest true Prime number is 2, so we want to start by creating a list of numbers than need checking so every integer between 2 and what we set above as the upper bound which in this case was 20.
-We use n+1 as the range logic is not inclusive of the upper limit we set there
+The smallest true Prime number is 2, therefore the program will check a every integer between 2 and n to determine if it is prime.
+The second argument in Python's range method is the upper limit.
+Python's range logic is not inclusive of the upper.
+To include the upper limit, n should be increased by 1.
+This will instruct the program to create a range that is 2 through 21.
+20 is included.
+21 is excluded.

-Instead of using a list, we're going to use a set.
-The reason for this is that sets have some special functions that will allow us to eliminate non-primes during our search.
-You'll see what I mean soon...
+Python has choices for data structures; List, Set, Tuple and Dictionary.
+The best option for this program is to use a set.
+I will use set's .difference() method to compare two sets in a later step

 ```ruby
 number_range = set(range(2, n+1))
 ```

-Let's also create a place where we can store any primes we discover.
-A list will be perfect for this job
+A list data structure can be used to hold the prime numbers as they are discovered as the program loops through each integer between 2 and 20.

 ```ruby
 primes_list = []
 ```

-We're going to end up using a while loop to iterate through our list and check for primes, but before we construct that I always it valuable to code up the logic and iterate manually first.
-This means I can check that it is working correctly before I set it off to run through everything on it's own

-So, we have our set of numbers (called number_range to check all integers between 2 and 20.
-Let's extract the first number from that set that we want to check as to whether it's a prime.
-When we check the value we're going to check if it is a prime...if it is, we're going to add it to our list called primes_list...if it isn't a prime we don't want to keep it

-There is a method which will remove an element from a list or set and provide that value to us, and that method is called *pop*
+Before implementing the looping logic, it is valuable to consider the needed logic that should execute in each iteration of the loop.
+Set's .pop() method will remove the first number from the number_range set.
+The first number from the number_range set to check is 2.
+If it is prime, it will be added to the list called primes_list.
+If it is not a prime, it will remain in the number_range set and be [garbage collected](https://stackify.com/python-garbage-collection/) by Python.

 ```ruby
 print(number_range)